AndreasG11/MAE224/Example-1-:-Read-and-Write-Pins.md

 g = Photon(core,atoken);
 ```

-Replace the strings in the above code with your Particle account authorization token and photon name.
+Replace the strings in the above code with your Particle account access token and photon name.
 Lastly, we will make a new object and pass those arguments via the constructor.

 We can check that everything is working by trying a function call
 ```matlab